A First Look at the Security Issues in the Model Context Protocol Ecosystem: Registry-Level Issues in MCP Distribution

+\textbf{MCP Server Affix-squatting Attack (R5).} Developers can choose the npm registry to submit their MCP servers.
 To distinguish MCP packages (i.e., servers) from regular ones, developers often adopt informal naming practices, such as appending a suffix like \textit{-mcp} (e.g., \textit{firecrawl-mcp}, an MCP server built on \textit{Firecrawl} for web scraping) or prepending a prefix like \textit{mcp-server} (e.g., \textit{mcp-server-code-runner}, which executes code snippets).
 However, these conventions are neither standardized nor enforced.
 This lack of formal naming creates opportunities for abuse.
 For example, an attacker might release a malicious MCP server with a name nearly identical to a legitimate one (e.g., \textit{package-mcp}), but with an additional suffix (i.e., \textit{package-mcp-server}) to deceive users.
 We refer to this as the \textit{MCP server affix-squatting attack}, which differs from traditional typosquatting.
 While typosquatting exploits common misspellings, affix-squatting leverages the legitimate package name with a misleading affix to mislead users into configuring a malicious server.
-This attack affects only the npm registry.

 \textbf{Result.} To detect affix-squatting MCP packages, we use regular expressions to group packages that share the same package name but differ in affixes.
 For each group, we examine the maintainer information, as some developers might intentionally publish multiple affixed packages themselves.
 We exclude groups where all packages are maintained by the same developer.

-As shown in Figure~\ref{fig:maintainer_distribution}, out of 408 identified groups of MCP packages with identical names but different affixes, 80.6\% are maintained by different developers, highlighting the potential risk of affix-squatting attacks.
-In addition to \textit{-mcp} (166) and \textit{-mcp-server} (138), developers frequently use prefixes like \textit{mcp-} (88) and composite affixes such as \textit{mcp-package-server} (33) (e.g., \textit{mcp-image-server}).
+As shown in Figure~\ref{fig:maintainer_distribution}, of the 408 identified groups of MCP packages with identical names but different affixes, 80.6\% are maintained by different developers.
+In addition to \textit{-mcp} (166) and \textit{-mcp-server} (138), developers also frequently use prefixes like \textit{mcp-} (88) and composite affixes such as \textit{mcp-package-server} (33) (e.g., \textit{mcp-image-server}).